 Includes IP addresses, record counts, and timestamps.
 For instance, you might see an NS record for ns1.example.com with a TTL of 86400 seconds.

-Check for inconsistencies, like a subdomain with an outdated A record (e.g., 2025-08-01), indicating a potential misconfiguration.
+Check for inconsistencies, such as a Subdomain with an outdated A record (e.g., 2025-08-01), which may indicate a potential misconfiguration.

 Infrastructure Variance tab

-Offers raw data on how a domain’s infrastructure (ASNs, IPs, and nameservers) has changed over time, available in the ASN, IP Diversity, and Name Server Changes sub-tabs.
+Provides raw data on how a domain’s infrastructure (ASNs, IPs, and nameservers) has evolved over time, accessible in the ASN, IP Diversity, and Name Server Changes sub-tabs.

 Includes raw lists of historical ASNs (e.g., AS15169), IP addresses (e.g., 203.0.113.5), and nameserver shifts (e.g.,